openhwgroup/programs/Project-Descriptions-and-Plans/cva6-dual-issue/PL_CVA6_Superscalar.md

 ### OpenHW engineering staff resource plan: requirement and availability
 ### Marketing resource  - requirement and availability
 ### Funding for project aspects - requirement and availability

+This activity is supported by the TRISTAN project, which receives funding from the Key Digital Technologies Joint Undertaking (KDT JU),  Austria, Belgium, Finland, France, Germany, Italy, the Netherlands, Poland, Romania, Switzerland and Turkey under grant agreement 101095947.
+The JU receives support from the European Union’s Horizon Europe research and innovation program.

 ## Architecture and/or context diagrams

 ![](CVA6_superscalar.png)